-- 1. oversee all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - 2. ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - 3. oversee any payments authorised by the Board or by a general meeting of the Association from the Association's funds; and - 4. ensure cheques and electronic transfers are signed and approved by at least 2 board directors or any two staff members (or a combination of those) authorised by the board to perform that function. - 5. ensure that the financial records of the Association are kept in accordance with the Act; and - 6. coordinate the preparation of the financial statements of the Association and their certification by the Board prior to their submission to the annual general meeting of the Association.
+- (1) The Treasurer must- - (a) oversee all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) oversee any payments authorised by the Board or by a general meeting of the Association from the Association's funds; and

-The Treasurer must ensure that at least one other board director has access to the accounts and financial records of the Association.

-The Treasurer will delegate the day to day functions and responsibilities under Rule 48(1) to a paid employee of the Association operating under the supervision of the Chief Executive Officer, but cannot delegate the ultimate responsibility of Treasurer under Rule 48(2).
+- (d) ensure cheques and electronic transfers are signed and approved by at least 2 board directors or any two staff members (or a combination of those) authorised by the board to perform that function. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Board prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other board director has access to the accounts and financial records of the Association. - (4) The Treasurer will delegate the day-to-day functions and responsibilities under Rule 48(1) to a paid employee of the Association operating under the supervision of the Chief Executive Officer, but cannot delegate the ultimate responsibility of Treasurer under Rule 48(2).